-So you’ve decided to buy yourself a new car.
-Congratulations.
-The next step for many Australians is locating a car loan that suits their needs.
-Fortunately, RateCity compares a variety of low interest and flexible car loans for a variety of borrowers.
-The next step in the journey is asking yourself the following questions.
+So you’ve decided to buy yourself a new car - congratulations!
+The next step for many Australians is finding car finance that suits their needs.
+Fortunately, RateCity compares a wide range of low interest and flexible car loans for a variety of borrowers.

 How much do you need to borrow?

 The other option is to calculate the maximum car loan total you can afford to repay, then go car shopping with this budget in mind.
-Just take care, and resist the temptation to blow your entire preapproved budget on a super-luxury vehicle if you ultimately don’t REALLY need it.
-Choose your car with your head, not your heart, and you could ultimately get a more affordable deal.
+Just take care, and resist the temptation to blow your entire car finance budget on a super-luxury vehicle if you ultimately don’t REALLY need it.
+Choose a car with your head, not your heart, and you could ultimately enjoy a more affordable deal.

 How much can you afford to pay back per month?